seanox/virtual-environment/README.md

 # Description
-Since about 2010, there is the project of a virtual environment with modular structure for developers and users, so that they can use a completely pre-configured environment with all programs, tools and services, without the host environment interfering with the running operating system and devouring resources.
+Since about 2010, there is the project of a virtual environment with modular structure for developers and users, so that they can use a fully pre-configured environment with all programs, tools and services, without modifying the host environment or requiring additional dedicated virtualization resources.

 Short setup times, uniform tools with uniform configuration, uniform paths in the file system, centralized maintenance and easy distribution and updating are